Skip to content

 Training and Fine-Tuning Libraries

-Fine-Tuning an LLM modifies the model weights and/or add new layers to it.
+Fine-tuning an LLM modifies the model weights and/or add new layers to it.
 For instruction-finetuning, the essential steps remain: Convert input text to tokens, generate next best-word output probability, convert the token to an output string, and then compute a metric to determine the backward propagation gradient.
 These steps are repeated until the given metric does not improve anymore.

 While any generic fine-tuning library can be used, the importance and observed LLM capability improvements of instruction-fine tuning created its own library ecosystem.
 However, one big obstacle needs to be scaled.
-A full re-training of an LLM with 7B parameters or greater requires substantial computing resources, several GPUS with 40GB memory and more are required.
+A full re-training of an LLM with 7B parameters or greater requires substantial computing resources, several GPUs with 40GB memory and more are required.

 The answer to this challenge is quantization - methods that reduce the amount of memory and computational costs by compressing and transforming an LLM.
 These methods are summarized with the term Parameter Efficient Fine-Tuning.
 Two most prominent ones are:

 • Lora: In the Low-Rank Adaption approach, an LLMs weights matrix is decomposed into two smaller matrixes.
 The smaller matrixes are projections, their multiplication represents the complete matrix.
 These smaller matrixes can be exposed for fine-tuning, leading to delta-updates of the original weights.
 For a very readable explanation, check How to fine-tune a Transformer (pt.
-2, LoRA)
+2, LoRA).

 • Adapters: A technique in which an LLMs layers are frozen, but additional small layers inserted and then trained.
 By training the adapters only, the fine-tuning process becomes computational efficient, and furthermore, adapters can be combined to converge single fine-tuned models to a common one.